jdoleary/Spellmasons/docs/TasksCurrent.md

 - Desync caused turns to get messed up (it just didn't update the top bar)
 - Somehow Jake started the game while Brad was still looking at upgrades and it showed the game behind
     - AND it went back to the previous level with the dead mobs still there
+    - could this be due to desync messages?
+Since the route is part of underworld, it may have overridden the other client
 - Jake: visual indicator to remind him that he can move.
 His mouse doesn't have presence
 - "auto next level" if there's nothing left to do
-- 1 player left to pick upgrades is showing while their in the level
 - Jake: "Feels like mouse isn't in the game"
 - Clone disconnected units can move around as AI but still show as disconnected
 - Jake: needs unit collision